University of Waterloo: Insignia and other representations

 The school also maintains official colours to represent the academic faculties of the university.
 They consist of pink for the Faculty of Math, purple for the Faculty of Engineering, blue for the Faculty of Science, teal for the Faculty of Health, green for the Faculty of Environment, orange for the Faculty of Arts, and red for other schools and satellite campuses operated by the university.
 Other objects have also been used to represent the faculties of the university.
-For example, mathematics students have used pink ties to represent their faculty since 1968, when a 68 ft pink tie was placed on the exterior of the Mathematics & Computer Building during the building's opening, while engineering students use a 60 in pipe wrench made by Ridgid as their mascot since 1968.
+For example, mathematics students have used pink neckties to represent their faculty since 1968, when a 68 ft pink tie was placed on the exterior of the Mathematics & Computer Building during the building's opening, while engineering students use a 60 in pipe wrench made by Ridgid as their mascot since 1968.
 A copy of the statue of Porcellino at the university's Modern Languages Building is also used as a mascot for the Faculty of Arts.
 The statue was donated to the university in 1978, and was placed at the Modern Languages Building.
 Other mascots that represent the university's faculties include a blue dinosaur for the Faculty of Science, a kangaroo for the Faculty of Health, and a banana for the Faculty of Environment.